-Fill the frame photography composition for impact – how, when, why
+Fill the frame photography composition for impact (how, when, why)

 What is a frame in photography?

 Before we can figure out how to fill the frame in photography, it’s helpful to understand what we mean by a frame, because we’re not talking about hanging a photo on a wall.
 Not yet anyway.
-In photography, when we talk about a frame, we’re talking about the image itself.
+In photography composition, when we talk about a frame, we’re talking about the image itself.

 When talking about “shooting in burst mode” you might be familiar with the term “frames per second”.
 This refers to how many photographs per second the camera can take.

-With regards to composition, framing is what’s in the photo.
+In photography composition, framing is what’s in the photo.
 The beauty, impact and creativity of a photograph is affected by how you frame it, what you include and what you exclude.

 The edge of the photograph is the edge of the frame, and within it is the part of the scene you choose to capture.